By collecting information about health at the community level, the Canadian Community Health Survey aims to:

 Topics covered in the survey

 Data are also collected on a variety of socio-demographics.
-These data allow for analysis of health data for specific population groups (by age groups, geography, etc.).
+These data allow for analysis for specific population groups (by age groups, geography, etc.)

 Block Information on Published data

 Statistics Canada publishes the results of its surveys in many formats, the following list includes the latest articles and related documents for the Canadian Community Health Survey: